 An interesting remark by a big person was, “I am never down.
 I am either up or getting up.”
 The Bible says that by faith we should move mountains; don’t let the mountains move us.
 Be immovable in your faith in Jesus Christ”

 You may be aware that life is never static.
 The one thing you can count on is that things will not remain the same.
-In nature, all creatures, plant, animal and human, are either growing or dying.
+In nature, all creatures, plants, animals, and humans, are either growing or dying.
 Economies are either expanding or shrinking.
 Churches are either growing or dying.
 Families are either growing closer or drifting apart.

-“I press toward the mark for the prize of the higher calling of God in Christ Jesus.” – Phillipians 3:14.
+“I press toward the mark for the prize of the higher calling of God in Christ Jesus.” – Philippians 3:14.